danielstgt/laravel-mix-svg-vue/README.md

 #### `svgPath`

-The path to your SVG files relativ to the Laravel Mix config.
+The path to your SVG files relative to the Laravel Mix config.

 #### `extract`